Researchers Note Latest Vaping Concern: ‘Hacked’ E-Cigarette Devices

 In 2016, the U.S. Surgeon General’s office began the work of awareness when the nation’s doctor, Jerome Adams, MD, issued a warning that vaping among youth has reached epidemic levels.

-The numbers are shocking.
+The numbers were shocking.
 More than 5 million middle and high school students used e-cigarettes, according to the 2019 National Youth Tobacco Study (NYTS), up from more than 3.6 million the previous year.

 Another study that year found that the rates of youth who say they vaped with nicotine in the past month more than doubled in two years.
 About 11% of high school seniors reported this habit in 2017, compared to 25%, or one in four seniors, in 2019.
-Among eighth-graders, the numbers jumped from 3.5 to 9%.
-The worrying part?
-Young people think vaping is mostly harmless.
+Among eighth graders, the numbers jumped from 3.5 to 9%.

 Problems even before EVALI outbreak